GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 We can identify a vulnerability in port 10000/TCP Open HTTP Miniserv 1.953 (Webmin HTTPD)
 ![[Pasted image 20250512192250.png]]

+We verify the web and we have a login panel in which we tested the credentials that we get previously and get access to the web
 ![[Pasted image 20250513134446.png]]

+access contr
 ![[Pasted image 20250513134631.png]]

 ![[Pasted image 20250513135727.png]]